An Improved Subquadratic Bound for Online Bisection: Introduction

 Perhaps surprisingly, no better algorithm (even a randomized one) is known for the online bisection problem.
 On the negative side, a lower bound of $\Omega(n)$~\cite{AvBLPS20} for deterministic algorithms follows by the reduction from online paging~\cite{SleTar85}.

-\subparagraph{Our contribution.}
+\subparagraph{Our Contribution.}

-We present the first algorithm for the problem that beats the quadratic competitive ratio.
+We present the first algorithm for the online bisection problem that beats the quadratic competitive ratio.
 All previous results with better ratios required some relaxation: either used resource augmentation or restricted the generality of the input sequence.

-Our algorithm \ICB is randomized, follows the component-preserving framework outlined above, and achieves the competitive ratio of $O(n^{27/14} \cdot \sqrt{\log n})$.
-It splits an epoch into two stages.
+Our \textsc{Improved Component Based} algorithm (\ICB) is randomized, follows the component-preserving framework outlined above, and achieves the competitive ratio of $O(n^{23/12} \cdot \sqrt{\log n})$.